 - The test cannot be performed if the subject is acutely anxious — there are many transient and chaotic visual abnormalities during a panic attack or in near-panic that can confuse the test result.
-One must wait until any signs of acute panic are well passed.
+One must wait until any signs of acute or near-panic are well passed.

 - Throughout the test he remains seated.
 He must hold his head and eyes perfectly still throughout the ten seconds of the test.

-- One of his eyes must be covered (let us say his left).
+- One of his eyes must remain covered (let us say his left).

-- He is asked to focus with his right eye on her left eye.
+- He is asked to focus with his right eye on her, the examiner’s, left eye.
 She stands a metre or so in front.
 She has her right eye covered.

 - Her left arm is then held out, and held rigid and horizontal.
 The fingertips of her left hand must just reach the outer periphery of his right visual field.
 He can just see the examiner’s finger tips but no further out.
 This is an essential detail.